Should you take your husband’s name? The pros and cons

+Should you take your husband’s name, and if so, what are the advantages or disadvantages of this?
 I am about to undergo an identity change.
 I am getting married and changing my last name.
 I am very excited about it – I cannot wait – but it will be a big change.
 I always liked my birth name, and since I am now in my mid-thirties, I have become quite used to it.

 Back when women taking their husbands’ names was the norm, people got married younger.
 And I am getting married older than most people.
 Not really by choice – it just worked out that way for me.
 If I could have met and married my fiancée 10 years ago, I would have.
 But I had to wait.